apache/incubator-heron/website2/docs/guides-python-topologies.md

         my_bolt = CountBolt.spec(par=3, inputs={spout: Grouping.fields("word")})
     ```

-## Defining topologies using the [`TopologyBuilder`](/api/python/topology.m.html#heronpy.topology.TopologyBuilder) class
+## Defining topologies using the `TopologyBuilder class

-If you create a Python topology using a [`TopologyBuilder`](/api/python/topology.m.html#heronpy.topology.TopologyBuilder), you need to instantiate a `TopologyBuilder` inside of a standard Python main function, like this:
+If you create a Python topology using a `TopologyBuilder1, you need to instantiate a `TopologyBuilder` inside of a standard Python main function, like this:

 ```python
 from heronpy.api.topology import TopologyBuilder